anhvt2/DAMASK.utils/test_ROM_oligocrystal/README.md

 #### SPPARKS

-Run `in.potts_3d` with hybrid phase-field/kMC with sufficiently long trajectory.
+~~Run `in.potts_3d` with hybrid phase-field/kMC with sufficiently long trajectory.~~

+Run `in.potts_additive_dogbone` and visualize the whole AM process.
+Note: use an appropriate `.mp4` viewer (or risk having your computer shutdown for choking memory).

 #### DREAM.3D

 Sample orientation, and voids morphology.
+See `dream3d-void-libs/voidDAMASK.json`.
+This is a DREAM3D file and can be opened by DREAM3D.

 #### seedVoid.py

-Sample void throughout the computational domain
+Sample void throughout the computational domain where voids are sampled from a dictionary with log normal distribution.
+See `seedVoid/seedVoid.py`.

 #### DAMASK